 This is an incredibly simple paleo recipe that is packed with flavor, nutrition, and to top it off, is incredibly easy to make for a quick weekday meal.
 This recipe is also a simple meal prep recipe, especially if you are using Trifecta's shredded chicken.
 Make the chicken ahead of time and simply reheat and plate for an effortless meal.

 Whether you are using our Trifecta shredded chicken, our you are making your own, this recipe doesn't take much to prepare.
 The pesto can be made ahead of time and if you desire.
 I suggest you make a big batch of this vegan pesto recipe to keep in your rotation of meal prep sauces, or you can also purchase the sauce at your favorite store.

-The sweet potatoes are halved and then roasted whole, skin on and everything, to create a beautiful vessel to plate the chicken pesto on.
+The sweet potatoes are halved and then roasted whole, skin on and everything, to create a beautiful vessel on to plate the chicken pesto on.
 The nutritional yeast adds a small layer of umami and cheese-like notes for more depth of flavor.

 If you are new to paleo, this is the easiest way to stick to a paleo diet.
 Download this free, RD-written meal prep guide complete with meal planning tools, approved food lists, and tips for eating paleo.